ScottishCovidResponse/Covid_Simulation_Model/parameters/Parameters.md

 Simulation model parameters can be tweaked by creating a `parameters.json` file with the parameters specified below.
-In the case you only wish to vary a subset of the parameters, then any missing parameters are given the specified default value.

 The parameters fall into 2 high level categories `disease` or `population`.